Shaughnessy Cohen Prize for Political Writing

 About the Author

-This year's prize winner was announced on April 2, 2014 at Politics and the Pen in Ottawa.
-The finalists were selected by a jury consisting of Calgary Herald editorial page editor Licia Corbella, journalist Jane O’Hara, and Globe and Mail international affairs columnist Doug Saunders.
+This year's Shaughnessy Cohen Prize for Political Writing winner was announced on March 11 at Politics and the Pen in Ottawa.
+The winner and finalists were selected by a jury comprising author Denise Chong, author and Ottawa Citizen columnist Terry Glavin, and The Globe and Mail Atlantic bureau chief Jane Taber.

 About the Prize

-Now in its fourteenth year, the prize is awarded annually for a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
+Now in its fifteenth year, the prize is awarded annually for a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
 The winning work combines compelling new insights with depth of research and is of significant literary merit.
+The prize particularly values books which provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.

 About Shaughnessy Cohen